xpack-dev-tools/openocd-xpack/website/docs/install/_install-easy.md

 `${ props.is_windows === 'True' ? 'dir xpacks\\.bin' : 'ls -l xpacks/.bin' }`
 }</CodeBlock>

-The `xpm install` command will:
+The above `xpm install` command will:

-* install the latest available version, into the **central xPacks store**, if not already there; the central xPacks store is a platform dependent location in the home folder;
-check the output of the `xpm` command for the actual folder used on your platform;
+* install the latest available OpenOCD version, into the **central xPacks store** (if not already there); the central xPacks store is a platform dependent location in the home folder (check the output of the `xpm` command for the actual folder used on your platform);
 * add { props.is_windows === 'True' ? (<><code>.cmd</code> forwarders</>) : 'symbolic links' }
-to the central store into the local `xpacks/.bin` folder.
+into the local `xpacks/.bin` folder, referring to the binaries in the central store;
+* add `@xpack-dev-tools/openocd` to `package.json` as a
+development dependency; this ties a specific OpenOCD version to the current project and allows convenient subsequent installs via `xpm install` when the project is cloned in a new location (for example in CI/CD environments).

 :::tip